 The aim of this course is to equip medical doctors with the knowledge and skills to practice medicine and promote public health in resource limited regions.
 It also aims to spark research interest in global health and encourage students to go for higher degrees such as Masters and PhDs in related fields.

 The course covers important infectious diseases that are prevalent in resource limited regions including tuberculosis, malaria, and HIV, as well as neglected tropical and non-communicable diseases.
 The course contains academic modules linked with the Master of Tropical Medicine (MTM).
+Please note that some of these sessions have a more basic science/research focus.
+Clinical case discussions are held with colleagues in hospitals in the Philippines, Vietnam and Nepal.
+Laboratory practicals include parasitology, bacteriology, zoology, serological and molecular methods.
 Total learning time is approximately 300 hours including, lectures, group discussion, self-study and laboratory work.

 Medical doctors with 2 years of work experience.

-As the course is taught in English, students should have good language ability, but it does not have to be perfect.
+We encourage applications from Japan and all over the world.
+As the course is taught in English, students should have good English language ability, but it does not have to be perfect.
 The course provides a good opportunity to improve your medical English and catch-up sessions for non-native speakers will be provided.
-If you do not have a certificate of English language test, please contact us and we can arrange an informal interview/discussion.

 An ‘Introduction to Tropical Medicine’ module will be made available online learning system to review, one month in advance of the course.

-(350,000 JPY for students who completed the Certificate of Tropical Medicine [CTM] course)
+(400,000 JPY for students who completed the Certificate in Tropical Medicine [CTM] course)

 Overseas students should ask their own government education department or organisation for details of scholarships and grants available.
 It should be noted that most of the candidates attending this course will be self-funded.

 The course fee should be paid in full as indicated in the acceptance letter for admission.